Distributed Pharmaceutical Analysis Lab

 How it works:

-When you join DPAL, we will open a project folder for your institution at the Open Science Framework DPAL site.
+2) .
+We open a project folder for your institution at the Open Science Framework DPAL site.
 The project site hosts the most current methodology for analyzing different drugs and Excel spreadsheets for entering data.
-Your students will upload their data and snapshots of their lab notebooks to your institution's folder.
 You can register your data at any time, which creates an unique DOI leading to a web archive showing the data at the point you write a report or prepare a publication/presentation.

 System validation and analysis of the samples can be incorporated into undergraduate research, a chemistry club activity, or into formal coursework such as an instrumental analysis or analytical chemistry lab.
-Each participating lab follows these steps:
+As of Jan 2020, 68 poster presentations, 38 oral presentations, and 28 senior thesis or capstones have been completed by DPAL participants at 29 colleges and universities.

-Download the Methodology Manual (August 2016 update!
-New, Improved!)
+Download the Methodology Manual (April 2020 update!
+Now with more pharmaceuticals)

 This manual is a work in progress.
 Questions and comments are welcome.
 The first sections describe how to choose and validate HPLC assays; suggested assay conditions for several antibiotics are included at the end of the manual.
-Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia.
+Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia and the USP monographs.
+DPAL participants may contact Dr. Lieberman for more information about USP monograph procedures (they are behind a paywall, but USP has kindly given us access through their Academic Connection Program).

-LC Data Processing Templates for Excel are available on the Open Science Framework project site; when you become a DPAL participant, you'll get access to these.
+Data Processing Templates for Excel and a wiki on HPLC troubleshooting are available on the Open Science Framework project site for DPAL members.

 How to get started:

 A faculty member must be formally responsible for managing the project and taking custody of the samples.
-Contact Prof. Marya Lieberman to discuss this process and learn how to register for the OSF project site.
+Contact Prof. Marya Lieberman to discuss this process.
+You can register for OSF at osf.io.

 Why we're doing this

 The suspicious sample of amoxicillin/clavulanate below was discovered during an HPLC training session for summer undergraduate researcher Rebecca Ryan.
 Clavulanate is a potentiating agent that enables amoxicillin to kill resistant bacteria.
-Thanks to the efforts of undergraduate researchers at DPAL, this sample was reported to the Kenyan medical regulatory authorities and the World Health Organization RapidAlert system in 2014; the product is currently under quarantine in Kenya.
+Thanks to the efforts of undergraduate researchers at DPAL, this sample was reported to the Kenyan medical regulatory authorities and the World Health Organization RapidAlert system in 2014; the product was quarantined in Kenya.
+The origin of the degradation appears to have been a packaging problem.
+Subsequent batches of this manufacturer's product corrected the packaging flaw.